 updated: it’s 46 now!

-1. Laundry bag – let’s not mix those clean clothes & dirty (especially wet from the pool) clothes.
+1. Laundry Bag – let’s not mix those clean clothes & dirty (especially wet from the pool) clothes.
 Get a meshed laundry bag or a drawstring laundry bag to just throw everything in.
-The backpack laundry bag with hooks (shown below) looks like a good idea too.
-I will try it on our next cruise.
+The backpack laundry bag is a good idea for long cruises.

 2. Nausea Wristband – I used this during the first trimester of my pregnancy and we were on a cruise.
 I believed it worked in keeping my morning sickness at bay.

 4. Over-the-door shoe organizer – not to be used for shoes but great for storing toiletries, medicine, and accessories since countertop space is limited in a cruise cabin.